Acetanisole

 Acetanisole is found naturally in castoreum, the glandular secretion of the beaver.

 Preparation

 Acetanisole can be prepared synthetically by Friedel-Crafts acylation of anisole with acetyl chloride:

 Application

 It is used as a cigarette additive, a fragrance, and a flavoring in food.

+Reactions

+4-Methoxyacetophenone is a standard substrate or product of much research, such as transfer hydrogenation and directed arylations.